 Did you know that we spend about 26 years of our life sleeping?
 So why do we still need our beauty sleep?

-During sleep, your body gets to repair itself and recover, resulting in a bundle of awesome benefits toward your looks.
+During sleep, your body gets to repair itself and recover, resulting in a bundle of awesome benefits for your looks.
 Anything less than 7 hours is likely to affect your appearance negatively.

 How Does it Work?

 Your body starts producing growth hormones within the first 3 hours of sleep from the pituitary gland.
 The hormone maintains youthful and radiant skin as you advance in years.
 Without its release, there’s no skin repair from daily damage.
 Therefore, the human growth hormone might slow down the aging process.

 Melatonin production increases within the middle two hours of your sleep.
 This hormone regulates your sleep/wake patterns (circadian rhythm).
 It is also an antioxidant that protects your skin from free radical damage.

 During the rapid eye movement (REM) stage of sleep or the last three hours, there’s a decrease in levels of cortisol (stress hormone).
 There’s also a drop in the skin’s temperature to the lowest point.
 This allows muscles to relax and be immobilized, giving your skin the night’s deepest recovery.

 Begin adding one to three good hours of quality sleep to your nightly schedule and you could realize some improvement in just a day!
 Continue for at least 2 weeks and everyone would be asking you what your beauty secret is.

 How Does the Lack of Sleep Affect Our Looks?

 A good night’s sleep doesn’t just make your skin appear younger.
 It also affects the following areas: